 Vian’s force departed Trincomalee on 17 December and, without being detected, reached the designated flying-off position early on 20 December.
 Here, at 07.15, Vian launched 27 Grumman Avenger torpedo and level bombers escorted by 28 Grumman Hellcat and Vought Corsair fighter-bombers.
 Finding their target obscured by cloud, the aircraft attacked the port at Belawan Deli as an alternative, achieving only modest results as the target area was obscured by heavy squalls and low cloud.
 As the aircraft returned to their carriers, they attacked the airfields around Sabang, destroying several Japanese aircraft on the ground.

-On 4 January 1945 Vian, with the carriers Indomitable, Victorious and Indefatigable, heavy cruiser Suffolk, light cruiser Ceylon, light anti-aircraft cruisers Argonaut and Black Prince, and eight destroyers, attacked Pangkalan Brandan in 'Lentil' and succeeded in causing considerable damage: the attack aircraft badly damaged the refinery, and the fighters shot down about 12 Japanese aircraft as well as destroying another 20 on the ground.
+On 4 January 1945 Vian, with the carriers Indomitable, Victorious and Indefatigable, the heavy cruiser Suffolk, light cruiser Ceylon, the light anti-aircraft cruisers Argonaut and Black Prince, and eight destroyers, attacked Pangkalan Brandan in 'Lentil' and succeeded in causing considerable damage: the attack aircraft badly damaged the refinery, and the fighters shot down about 12 Japanese aircraft as well as destroying another 20 on the ground.
 The British lost only one aeroplane, an Avenger whose crew was rescued.

 The British force then returned to Ceylon, and on 16 January Vian finally departed for the Pacific, where Fraser and Howe were already present, with his four fleet carriers, one battleship, three cruisers and 10 destroyers.
 Vian took the opportunity on 24 January, after a two-day postponement for weather reasons, to launch 'Meridian I' with 43 Avenger attack aircraft armed with 500-lb (227-kg) bombs and 12 Fairey Firefly attack aircraft armed with air-to-surface unguided rockets, escorted by about 50 fighters, against Pladjoe.